ChadHayes91/Toy_Souls/README.md

   <li> Let vector A be the forward facing vector of the agent (Unity provides a function to get this data).
 Normalize vector A. </li>
   <li> Let vector B be the resulting vector after the subtraction of the player's current position and the agent's position (subtraction of two points).
 Normalize vector B. </li>
   <li> Calculate the dot product of vector A and B. </li>
-  <li> The dot product is also equal to the magnitude of A times the magnitude of B times the cosine between the vectors A and B. Since vectors A and B both have a magnitude of one, the resulting dot product is equal to the cosine of the angle between vectors A and B. </li>
+  <li> The dot product is also equal to the magnitude of A times the magnitude of B times the cosine between the vectors A and B. Since vectors A and B both have a magnitude of one (because we normalized these vectors), the resulting dot product is equal to the cosine of the angle between vectors A and B. </li>
-  <li> Since the cosine of zero (meaning there is no angle between the two vectors, or they're in the same direction) is one, if the result is greater than a value around 0.7, then the agent should enter the attack state.
+  <li> Since the cosine of zero (meaning there is no angle between the two vectors, or they're in the same direction) is one, if the result is greater than a value around 0.7, then the agent should enter the attack state (assuming the agent is close enough from a different test).
 This means that the angle between the agent and the player is rather small.

 </ol>